Skip to main content

 Estimate and approval

 The shop presents a written estimate with parts, labor, and completion timing spelled out.
-Repair work starts only after you approve the scope.
+Repair work starts only after you approve it.

 4